Alluxio/alluxio/docs/en/File-System-API.md

 ### Tier policy

-Alluxio provides a tier policy allowing a user to select a desired tier for allocation when storing the blocks of a file.
+Alluxio provides a policy allowing a client to select a tier preference when writing blocks to a local worker.
+Currently the policy preference is specific to local workers only, not remote workers;
+remote workers will write blocks to the highest tier.

-Below is a table of the expected behaviors of `WriteTier`:
+Below is a table of the expected behaviors of the different `WriteTier` policies:
 <table class="table table-striped">
 <tr><th>Write Tier</th><th>Behavior</th>
 </tr>